 Mawimbi is a fine dining restaurant and café located in the heart of the city.
 Seafood is the focal point of their kitchen, but they have plenty of other options in their brunch buffets.

-Despite its location in the middle of the CBD, their aesthetic is designed to emulate a tropical vacation, you will almost forget the bustle that is the city centre.
+Despite its location in the middle of the CBD, the venue is designed to look like a tropical vacation.
+You will almost forget the bustle that is the city centre.

 It’s a great option if you don’t want to go to the outskirts of Nairobi.

 - Sundays from 12 pm – 4.30 pm